dmbarbour/glas/docs/GlasDesign.md

 ### Pattern Matching?
 No.

-Structured pattern matching is very awkward to represent at this layer.
+Structured pattern matching is very awkward to represent at semantics layer.
+Maybe try to introduce in syntax layers.

-It does not seem convenient to support pattern matching at the level of primitive operators.

 ### Recursive Definitions?
 No.